sudara/pamplejuce/README.md

 1. Your tests will be in "Tests" and you can just add new .cpp files there.
 2. Your binary data target is called "Assets"
+3. GitHub Actions will run against Linux, Windows, and macOS.

 ## Releases

-You can cut a release with downloadable assets by creating a tag starting with `v` and pushing it to GitHub.
+Cut a release with downloadable assets by creating a tag starting with `v` and pushing it to GitHub.
 Note that you currently *must push the tag along with an actual commit*.

 I recommend the workflow of bumping the VERSION file and then pushing that as a release, like so: